Lockon2000/StatusScraper/docs/lib/providers/incidents.md

     - Type: `list.enum:ComponentStatus` or `NoneType`
     - Description: Holds the statuses of the the correspondet components.
 The statuses order should match the components order.
 If there are no components or at least no relevant ones then this should contain `None`.
-- `'CreationDate'`:
-    - Type: `datetime.datetime`
-    - Description: Holds the date this incidents was created at.
-- `'lastUpdateDate'`:
-    - Type: `datetime.datetime`
-    - Description: Holds the date when this incident was last updated.
 - `'provider'`:
     - Type: `string`
     - Description: Holds the name of the provider to which this incident belongs in the correct format.